7 Best Campgrounds in New England for 2026

 Best time: June-August for warm water.
 July weekends book solid by April.

 Pro tip: Book beachfront sites if available—these cost slightly more but deliver private walkway access and morning ocean views.
 The camp store runs 24 hours with essentials.
+Reservations for summer weekends should happen in March or earlier—this place fills fast.

 3. Jamaica State Park Campground